fmerg/pymerkle/dev/index.rst

 * fast generation of consistency-proofs (based on additive decompositions in decreasing powers of 2)
-* fast recalculation of the root-hash after appending a new leaf, since only the hashes at the tree's left-most branch need be recalculated
+* fast recalculation of the root-hash after appending a new leaf, since only the hashes at the tree's right-most branch need be recalculated
 * memory efficiency, since the height as well as total number of nodes with respect to the tree's length is constrained to the minimum.